-If you are in charge of creating a commercial, video game, or employee training video, voice over services may be necessary.
-More specifically, you may find you need accented voice overs for your project.
+If you’re in charge of creating a commercial, video game, or employee training video, voiceover services may be necessary.
+More specifically, you may find you need accented voiceovers for your project.

 Selecting the Right Accent

-Before you opt for voice over services from a professional, you need to decide on the kind of accent you want for your project.
+If you’ve made the decision to use a voiceover for an upcoming project, the first thing you need to decide on is the kind of accent you want for your project.
 One major detail to think about is your audience.
+It’s vital that you choose the right voiceover talent.

 Consider which country most viewers live in, keeping in mind they will likely feel most comfortable hearing an accent that is similar to theirs.